shanejms2/Masterpet-landing-page/README.md

 # Masterpet Landing Page

 A modern, production-ready web application for Masterpet, built with Next.js, React, TypeScript, and TailwindCSS.
 This project powers the landing page and core features for Masterpet's grooming and pet care services, including a robust grooming report system with PDF generation and a documented API.
+Built by Shane.

 ---